kirui93/ScenTrees.jl/README.md

 We provide two important features at the moment:

-- Stochastic approximation of stochastic processes by scenario trees and scenario lattices.
+- Generation of scenario trees and scenario lattices using stochastic approximation procedure.
     + Scenario trees are used in the case of discrete time and discrete state stochastic processes.
     + Scenario lattices are a natural discretization of Markov processes and so if the stochastic process is Markovian, scenario lattices would approximate the process well.
-- Estimating trajectories from stochastic data using kernel density estimation.
+- Estimating trajectories from stochastic data using conditional density estimation.
     + This is a non-parametric technique for generating trajectories from a given observed data whose distribution is unknown.
     + The new trajectories estimated here can thus be used in stochastic approximation process to generate scenario trees and scenario lattices.